tom-seddon/b2/doc/wip/copy_and_paste.md

 ![`Edit` > `Copy BASIC listing`](./generated/menu.edit.copy_basic.png)

-(This facility only works at the BASIC prompt!)
+This facility only works at the BASIC prompt!

 This reuses the `Copy text output` mechanism (see above) - the same notes apply.
+If the code has teletext control codes or VDU command codes embedded in strings, it won't copy correctly.

 ## Copy text options